Usage

 Designer Interface

-The Git module adds several UI components to the Ignition Designer.
+The Git module adds a status bar and two dockable panels to the Ignition Designer.

 Status Bar